 Hong Kong Blog: The Dragon’s Back trail

-Hong Kong Blog Off the Beaten Track: Shek O
+Hong Kong Off the Beaten Path: Shek O

 Inside the menu is the chef’s recommendations list and apparently this is the place to source your order.
 We had this amazing deep fried eggplant with prawn meat stuffing and spicy salt.
 We also tried a pineapple rice – interesting – good for presentation!
 A very good green curry that wasn’t too spicy – I can’t do too spicy.
 Fab spring rolls.
 And then for something different a seafood curry that was served in a giant bread roll – like how they often serve soup in the US.
 Delicious!
 Alas, they don’t serve wine but they do serve beer.
 We bought wine at the other thai restaurant on the roundabout and went byo – good value at 160 HKD for a bottle of sav!

-Hong Kong Blog Off the Beaten Track: Dim Sum
+Hong Kong Off the Beaten Track: Dim Sum

 So you can’t go to Hong Kong without dim sum!!!
 I hit two places this trip.
 The first was Tsui Hang Village.
 The key reason we went here was for novelty dumplings!
 And they did not disappoint – we got pig shaped dumplings!
 Alas, they tasted a bit funky with sweet potato inside – not awful but quite odd.